ethereum/portal-network-specs/ping-payload-extensions/ping-custom-payload-extensions.md

 ## Motivation

 Ping Payload Extensions.
 Messages on Portal are primarily made of ping/pong responses.
 This framework allows Portal clients to implement `non standard extensions` which don't require a breaking change to deploy to the network.
-A more flexible way to extend the Protocol without bloating the [Portal-Wire-Protocol](../portal-wire-protocol.md) or requiring every client to agree add a feature a subset of clients want.
+A more flexible way to extend the Protocol without bloating the core specification [Portal-Wire-Protocol](../portal-wire-protocol.md) or requiring every client to agree to add a feature a subset of clients want.

 # Type's